Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ```

 Note here that the first element of the chain is the initial state $\theta^{(0)}$ and thus we need to drop the first $200001$ iterations in order for the $200000$ burn-in.

+### The Implementation of the Exchange and Noisy M-H Algorithms

 Similar implementations are applied for the exchange and noisy M-H algorithms with $120000$ iterations.
 The noisy M-H algorithms are implemented from $n=2$ to $n=9$ where the $n=1$ case is equivalent to the exchange algorithm.